aholdahl/inventory-manager/README.md

 The Inventory page reflects all products in stock at the company.

  - The user may view all products, applicable SKU, bin, and quantity within that bin.
- - The user may edit an existing inventory by clicking the Edit Inventory button, updating the Quantity, then clicking Save.
+ - The user may edit an existing inventory by clicking the Edit Inventory button, updating the Quantity, then clicking Save Changes.
  - The user may delete an inventory by clicking the Delete Inventory button.
  - The user may add a new inventory by selecting the Product and Bin, then entering the quantity and clicking the Add Inventory button.